Dr Lisa Hynes

 Dr. Ray O’Connor is a GP Fellow with the HRB Primary Care CTNI, working to develop and implement a general practice information program of assessment, feedback and training intended to improve the quality of data recording in the network.

 Dr. O’Connor qualified in medicine in 1982, received membership of the Royal College of General Practitioners in 1988 and was elected to Fellowship of this college in 2006, and received membership of the Irish College of General Practitioners in 1990.
 He also holds a Masters in Medical Education (2009).
-He has working in the Irish healthcare system continuously, working primarily in deprived area of Limerick city.
+He has worked in the Irish healthcare system continuously, working primarily in deprived areas of Limerick city.
 He retired from his GP Principal position in 2016 to concentrate on research, while continuing to work as a sessional GP in Limerick city.

 Dr. O’Connor is also very active in teaching in Limerick, as medical director of the Medical Exercise programme, assistant programme director of the Mid-West Specialist Training Programme in General Practice, and group leader of an ICGP small group continuing medical education.
 He has delivered several presentations to general practitioner and practice nursing groups over the years on various topics including immunisation, epilepsy and Type 2 diabetes.